We’re bombarded with ads everywhere.

 An insight-driven approach will allow you to do just that.

-Through such an approach, you will get to understand the customers’ behaviour and classify them according to the stages of the life cycle.
+Through such an approach, you will get to understand the customers’ behavior and classify them according to the stages of the life cycle.

 You can then show them the right message at the right time.